 All this takes place inside the thylakoid membrane.

 Each of the products of step 2 has its own destination.
-The oxygen is released into the atmosphere where, for instance, we breathe it.
+A small part of the oxygen is used by the plant’s mitochondria for energy, the rest is released into the atmosphere where, for instance, we breathe it.
 The protons serve in the next step.
 And the electrons replace the electrons lost by chlorophyll in step 1.
 This process is historically and evolutionarily quite old, having already taken place over 3 Gya in cyanobacteria, where the plentiful source of electrons was water.

 Photoloysis, the breakup of water to yield electrons occurs as follows

 2 H2O → 4 H+ + 4 e– + O2

 I.e, four electrons at a time.
 But P680+ can only receive one electron.
 A process called the oxygen-evolving process exists which allows this to take place, but unfortunately, it is well beyond the scope of this document.
 Also, alas, it is not completely understood.
 If it were, it might enable us to extract hydrogen from water in an energy-efficient way, which could put an end to our energy problems.2It could also completely shake up the world economic and political situation, but that is way beyond the scope of this document.

 The electron released by PII then goes through photophosphorylation, an electron transport chain similar to that in mitochondria, but now taking place in the thylakoid membrane of the chloroplast.
 At each step, some of the electron energy is used to pump protons across the thylakoid membrane.
 At the end of the chain, the electrochemical gradient of the protons across the membrane serves to turn ATP synthase which converts ADP into ATP by the process of chemiosmosis.
 So at the end of step 2, we have ATP and a free but weak electron.